Search results for

 While the Kindle Paperwhite is more portable, that doesn't translate to a better reading experience.

-While the Paperwhite’s smaller physical dimensions and touchscreen display allow for better portability, it doesn’t necessarily translate to a better reading experience.
+While the Paperwhite’s smaller physical dimensions and touchscreen display allow for better portability, that doesn’t necessarily translate to a better reading experience.
 The very act of having to lift a finger or thumb is a small but noticeable distraction while engrossed.
 The Oasis avoids that altogether with its offset button placement.
 I usually nestle my thumb on the edge of the Oasis and tap down when ready to turn a page.
 Simple, convenient, all without breaking immersion.

 The physical buttons also go a long way in avoiding accidental touches.
 While I did get used to the touchscreen controls on the Paperwhite, it is a constant complaint I hear from touch-only Kindle users.
 The slimmer bezels on the latest Paperwhite give you even less space to park your thumb, making inadvertent touches much more likely.
 I can attest to the fact that there’s nothing more annoying than accidentally flipping the page in the midst of a gripping paragraph, and it’s just one more reason for me to stick with my Oasis.